ExAxoncel/SRV_colab/README.md

 4. Python skvideo package
 5. ffmpeg tool

+## TODO
+Add option for magnification factor.
+(But now I am focusing on trying another method https://github.com/ExAxoncel/video2x so it might be emmmm...

 ## FAQs
 ### 1. Getting memory errors
 Reduce the resolution of the input video.
 As this code tries to super-resolve the video by 4x, if one tries to super resolve 1080p video, one needs video card memory that can handle 1080x4 pixels.